muff1nman/cs400/FinalReview/part2questions.md

     - It allows for different types to be used as tokens.
 For example you can have tokens of type integer and string and set yylval with either type.
 2. Why shouldn’t the variable yytext be referenced in the Bison input file?
-    - yytext is used by Bison as a buffer and can be modified at any time so it is not a good idea
+    - yytext is used by the lexer as a buffer and can be modified at any time so it is not a good idea
 3. What is meant when Bison issues a shift/reduce, reduce/reduce, shift/shift
    conflict warning?